How To Stay Safe Online

 Don't bother changing your passwords every so often.

 I have much more detail here and here.
-The short version: In the early 1970s, some U.S. Department of Defense contractors estimated, based on some back-of-the-envelope calculations and guesses about Soviet computing technology of the era, that monthly changes would be helpful.
+The short version: In the early 1970s, some U.S. Department of Defense contractors did some back-of-the-envelope calculations based on speculation about Soviet computing technology of the era.
+They figured that monthly changes would be helpful.
 Their wild guess became fossilized as U.S. government policies.

 Policy is slowly becoming more reasonable.

-Meanwhile, the author of the U.S. government policy dictating password complexity requirements, has now admitted that he really wrote that guidance without knowing much about information security or how passwords work.
+Meanwhile, the author of the U.S. government policy dictating password complexity requirements has now retired.
+He has admitted that he wrote that guidance without knowing much about information security or how passwords work.
 See the articles in Wall Street Journal and Gizmodo.

 - Use a password manager.